 Moving on, after the battle, the Inhumans arrange for Medusa and the FF's costumes, torn during the fight, to get fixed up.
 This includes a new costume for Medusa, who, we learn, has been invited to join the team.

-The Torch also gets a new costume, subconsciously inspired by the original Golden Age version.
-Torch even speculates that his love of the original is what caused his cosmic ray mutation to manifest the way it did.
+The Torch also gets a new costume.
+In a move typical of Roy Thomas, the costume is based on the original original Golden Age version of the Human Torch.
+The Torch even speculates that his love of the original is what caused his cosmic ray mutation to manifest the way it did.

 Reed's costume remains unchanged, and the Thing declines the offer to use the device.
 The end result is four characters without matching suits, and, of course, no Invisible Girl, all of which makes the group more like the Avengers and less like the "family" team.
 In response to a letter suggesting that Marvel ought to cancel the FF now that Lee and Kirby are no longer involved, it's said that the idea is to give the book "some new directions, some general over-hauling".